SciViews/svSocket/README.md

 cycle stable](https://img.shields.io/badge/lifecycle-stable-brightgreen.svg)](https://www.tidyverse.org/lifecycle/#stable)
 <!-- badges: end -->

-> A socket server that allow for other processes to connect to R and interact with it as if it was at the command line directly.
+> A socket server that allows for another process to connect to R and to interact with it as if it was at the command line directly.

 ## Installation